 At the University of Denver, we strive to take a restorative approach to support our Students in learning how to strengthen interpersonal and community relationships.
-By strengthening relationships, Students learn how to intentionally and thoughtfully interact with each other, communicate, and address any conflict that may arise to repair harm in that individual relationship and understand the impact on the community as whole.
+By strengthening relationships, Students learn how to interact with each other intentionally and thoughtfully, communicate, and address any conflict that may arise to repair harm in that individual relationship and understand the impact on the community as whole.
+Sometimes a separation from the University, whether for a period of time or permanently, may be important in reaching these goals for the University Community.

-Policies & Procedures Statement
+Community Standards, Policies & Procedures Statement

-These policies and procedures govern all Student behavior and conduct at the University of Denver.
+These SRR Community Standards, policies and procedures govern all Student behavior and conduct at the University of Denver.
 Students are expected to uphold the values of the University and the Honor Code by exhibiting behavior and conduct that supports the spirit under which these values were established.
 Student's actions that are contrary to the core values of the Honor Code may be addressed through the Student Rights & Responsibilities Community Standards and Procedures as administered by the Office of Student Rights & Responsibilities.